Get A Free Legal Consultation

 - Many clients get results in as few as 90 days

 - No out-of-pocket costs for you or your family

-Between the 1930s and early 1980s, the U.S. Coast Guard (USCG) heavily relied on asbestos, a mineral used to make products more durable and heat-resistant.
+Between the 1930s and late 1970s, the U.S. Coast Guard (USCG) relied heavily on asbestos, a mineral used to make products more durable and heat-resistant.
 Service members who worked with or around asbestos were at risk of unknowingly inhaling or swallowing toxic asbestos fibers.

-Unfortunately, the manufacturers of asbestos-containing products knew that the mineral was dangerous — even deadly — but they hid these risks for decades so they could continue to make a profit.
+Unfortunately, the manufacturers of asbestos-containing products knew it was dangerous, but they hid these risks for decades so they could continue to make a profit.

-Thousands of innocent service members in the U.S. Coast Guard and U.S. Coast Guard Auxiliary were put at risk of developing mesothelioma or other asbestos-related illnesses without even knowing asbestos was harmful.
+This put thousands of innocent service members in the U.S. Coast Guard and U.S. Coast Guard Auxiliary were put at risk of developing mesothelioma or other asbestos-related illnesses.

-Today, U.S. Coast Guard veterans with mesothelioma can work with Simmons Hanly Conroy to take legal action against the manufacturers that harmed them.
-Since 1999, our law firm has recovered billions of dollars for mesothelioma patients.
+Today, U.S. Coast Guard veterans with mesothelioma can work with Simmons Hanly Conroy to take legal action against the asbestos manufacturers that harmed them.
+Since 1999, our mesothelioma law firm has recovered billions of dollars for clients across the United States.

-U.S. Coast Guard ships, known as cutters, needed to be impermeable to fire, and asbestos helped shipbuilders achieve this.
+U.S. Coast Guard ships (known as cutters) needed to be fireproof, and asbestos helped shipbuilders achieve this.
 Asbestos was commonly used in engine and boiler rooms and around pipes as insulation.

-U.S. Coast Guard cutters utilized hundreds of asbestos products, such as:
+U.S. Coast Guard cutters utilized hundreds of asbestos products, like:

-U.S. Coast Guard planes, helicopters and vehicles may have also used asbestos-containing products like brake pads and engine linings.
+U.S. Coast Guard planes, helicopters and vehicles may have also used products that contained asbestos like brake pads and engine linings.